JarredP/Data-cleaning-with-SQL/README.md

-This repository contains SQL projects where I use SQL and SQL queries to clean data.
+This repository contains projects where I used SQL and SQL queries to clean data.